jschultecloos/workshop_reproducible_research_mainz/README.md

-# workshop_reproducible_research_mainz
+# Reproducible Reports with Quarto and RMarkdown

-Workshop materials for workshop "Reproducible Reports with Quarto and RMarkdown"
+This repository contains the workshop materials for the short workshop **"Reproducible Reports with Quarto and RMarkdown"** taught by Dr. Julia Schulte-Cloos at the Department of Political Science at the University of Mainz.